Purdue reports bleak outlook among farmers

 Over the last decade, the August index has ranged from 115 to 144.
 This year, it dropped sharply to an even 100.
 That’s the lowest it has been for the month in the last ten years.

-“I think the comparison for us is really thinking about 2015-2016 and whether or not this is a harbinger of what’s ahead with respect to a multi-year downturn.” said James Mintert, Director of the Purdue Center for Commercial Agriculture, on the AgCast podcast.
+“I think the comparison for us is really thinking about 2015-2016 and whether or not this is a harbinger of what’s ahead with respect to a multiyear downturn.”
+Mintert said on the AgCast podcast.

 Purdue and CME Group develop the main index through questions about individual elements of the agricultural economy.
 The numbers show clear weaknesses in several of those areas.
 Sentiment about the industry now (Index of Current Conditions) and going forward (Index of Futures Expectations) both slipped significantly from June.